Latest Financial News

 National Association of Securities Dealers Automated Quotations (NASDAQ).

-What are Seagate's fiscal year and corresponding financial result dates?
+7. What is Seagate's fiscal year and corresponding financial result dates?
 Close

 Seagate’s fiscal year concludes at the end of the second calendar quarter.
 Financial results are generally released within three weeks of the end of the quarter.

-Please read the latest Form 10-K or Form 10-Q in our US SEC filings section.
+Please read the latest Form 10-K or Form 10-Q in our SEC filings section.

 Ernst & Young, LLP.

-Summary of US Federal Tax Treatment of Quarterly Dividend Distributions Close
+14. Summary of U.S. Federal Tax Treatment of Quarterly Dividend Distributions Close

 Distribution History for Seagate Technology